Mini Docs

 Why

-1. The absence of a good documentation slows down and even blocks professionals from doing their jobs.
+1. The absence of good documentation slows down and even blocks professionals from doing their jobs.

-2. The turnover on teams can lead to loose critical informations.
+2. The turnover on teams can lead to losing critical information.

-3. Writing docs is hard and we need some guide to keep our knowledge safe and usefull.
+3. Writing docs is hard and we need some guidance to keep our knowledge safe and useful.

 Who needs to document?

 Everyone on your team!
-Everyone can benefit from reading a good doc (even the author can forget something) so everyone should give it back by document critical info.
+Everyone can benefit from reading a good documentation (even the author can forget things) so everyone should give it back by documenting critical information.

 Everything that’s not coded!
-Big decisions, planing, tools, system names, portals, IPs, enviroments, team organograms, client contacts, manual processes…
+Big decisions, planning, tools, system names, portals, IPs, environments, organizational charts, client contacts, manual processes…

 Where to save them?

-On cloud!
-You can use some document specific solution or leverage a file solution or code repository.
-The colaboration is key part of good docs!
+In the cloud!
+You can use some a document-specific solution or leverage a shared-files or code repository.
+Collaboration is a key part of good documentation!

 When to write a doc?

 While you do your work!
-Get some notepad and keep notes during the process.
-It keeps the critical info at hand and helps you to select what you should document.
+Use a notepad and keep notes during the process.
+It keeps critical info at hand and helps you select what you should document.

 How to write them?